gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Old Network Automation with Ansible.md

 $ ansible-playbook p7-loops.yml -v
 ```
+- Note the Loop command outputs will print a list of variables set to null, these are all other variables/parameters available within this module.

 ### Conclusion
 - In this section you created a loop to iterate the execution of multiple show commands.
 - Review the section and discuss if you have any questions